-Perhaps the easiest way to make quarterly estimated tax payments is through the Electronic Federal Tax Payment System (EFTPS).
-This is a free, online payment system.
-Be sure to plan ahead to use EFTPS – you can’t set up or use it to pay your tax on the last day.
+The easiest way to make quarterly estimated tax payments is through the Electronic Federal Tax Payment System (EFTPS).
+This is a free online payment system.
+Be sure to plan to use EFTPS – you can’t set up or use it to pay your tax on the last day.

-Don’t forget to make state estimated tax payments for your state as well (if necessary).
+Don’t forget to make estimated tax payments for your state as well (if necessary).

 Strategies for making estimated tax payments easier

-The biggest hurdles to making estimated tax payments are remembering to make the payments and having the money on hand to do so.
+The biggest hurdles to making estimated tax payments are:

-If, for example, you sell a large capital asset for a gain and receive a large chunk of money, plan to put a portion of your gain in your tax reserve account, or make an extra payment to the IRS.
-That way you’ll know you’ve got your taxes covered.
+If, for example, you sell a large capital asset for a gain and receive a large chunk of money, plan to put a portion of your gain in your tax reserve account or make an extra payment to the IRS.
+That way, you’ll know you’ve got your taxes covered.